GetResponse/eslint-config-getresponse/README.md

 ---

-This package contains all of our ESLint rules, including ECMAScript 6+ and React.
-It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.
+This package contains all of our ESLint rules, including ES6, TypeScript and React.
+It requires `eslint`, `typescript`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-plugin-jsx-a11y` and `@typescript-eslint/eslint-plugin`.
 If you don't need React, see [eslint-config-getresponse-base](https://github.com/getresponse/eslint-config-getresponse-base/).

 1. Install correct versions of each dependant package: